WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/02-shows/03-show-week/03-show-week.md

 The dress run is the first performance of the show, and should be run as a normal show would be - i.e. without stopping, with proper interval times and with requesting clearance at the start of each act.

-A member of WAC staff (typically Amanda) will watch the dress and give the tech team notes immediately after in the auditorium.
+A member of WAC staff will watch the dress and give the tech team notes immediately after in the auditorium.

 ## Shows